Results from New York Mortgage Trust Inc. (NYMT) show risk

-In Thursday’s session, New York Mortgage Trust Inc. (NASDAQ:NYMT) marked $3.02 per share, down from $3.05 in the previous session.
-While New York Mortgage Trust Inc. has underperformed by -0.98%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, NYMT fell by -29.11%, with highs and lows ranging from $4.50 to $2.24, whereas the simple moving average fell by -11.73% in the last 200 days.
+The share price of New York Mortgage Trust Inc. (NASDAQ:NYMT) fell to $2.90 per share on Wednesday from $2.90.
+While New York Mortgage Trust Inc. has underperformed by 0.00%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, NYMT fell by -33.79%, with highs and lows ranging from $4.50 to $2.24, whereas the simple moving average fell by -14.53% in the last 200 days.

 3 Tiny Stocks Primed to Explode